gboeing/asa/modules/module02/README.md

 Make sure your entire notebook runs properly and without any errors.
 Click Kernel > Restart > Clear all outputs and restart.
 This clears your memory and re-initializes your notebook.
 Then click Cell > Run all and make sure everything behaves properly.

+Give your notebook a meaningful filename like `your-lastname-assignment0.ipynb`.
 Submit your notebook file as (ungraded/practice) Assignment 0 on Blackboard by Sunday night.
 Before submitting, confirm the following to the best of your abilities: does your code fully run?
 Does it do what it's supposed to do the way it's supposed to do it?
 Is it well-commented and documented?
 Is your code clear, straightforward, and reasonably efficient?